-“We realize that the world is changing,” says Allen Vasconcelos, Head of Digital Hub within the Digital Global Unit at EDP, “And if we don’t create flexibility to prepare for the uncertainty of the future, we’ll be in trouble.
+“We realize that the world is changing,” says Allen Vasconcelos, Head of Digital Hub within the Digital Global Unit at EDP, “and if we don’t create flexibility to prepare for the uncertainty of the future, we’ll be in trouble.
 Our main goal is to prepare the company for a very different future where digital plays a key role.”

 "What we are doing here we call digital transformation, but what we are actually doing is a business transformation."

-With flexibility being one of the main goals of EDP Comercial's digital transformation initiatives, Allen is taking the agile methodologies commonly used in their IT department, and spreading them to all other business areas.
+With flexibility being one of the main goals of EDP Comercial's digital transformation initiatives, Vasconcelos is taking the agile methodologies commonly used in their IT department, and spreading them to all other business areas.

+“We are trying to merge new ways of working, these new spaces, this culture, these completely different rules, we’re trying to embed these ideas into the company,” says Vasconcelos.
+“We are now trying to push the agile methodology out of the IT department to marketing, human resources, and all other areas of the company.”
 This further aligns with their vision of merging their IT department with all other business areas—a move that they believe will be necessary among companies of all industries and sizes in the near future.
 EDP Comercial believes that soon, IT will not be seen as an independent unit of a company’s structure, but a unit that freely shares its knowledge and information with all other business areas.

+To achieve this, EDP Comercial is equipping business units with Celonis EMS’ extensive toolkit of process mining, machine learning, and automation capabilities to leverage predictive analytics and actionable insights, which are providing teams with proactive alerts and automated actions to eliminate execution gaps and achieve performance breakthroughs.
 "We are now trying to push the agile methodology out of the IT department to marketing, human resources, and all other areas of the company."

-“When we link some different processes in an interconnected way, you understand the link between, for example, the sales and the contract phase, which allows our teams to reshape and resync about the KPIs that they are using,” says Ricardo.
+“When we link some different processes in an interconnected way, you understand the link between, for example, the sales and the contract phase, which allows our teams to reshape and resync about the KPIs that they are using,” says Henriques.
 “Now, our contracts or sales leads connect to rethink, review, and redefine their KPIs.”

-“Regarding regulatory and compliance issues, Celonis helps us by providing new perceptions of objectivity and transparency in our processes,” says Ricardo, “so we know now how our processes are truly running in the real world, which gives us more control over our processes and helps us make faster, more effective decisions.”
+“Regarding regulatory and compliance issues, Celonis helps us by providing new perceptions of objectivity and transparency in our processes,” says Henriques, “so we know now how our processes are truly running in the real world, which gives us more control over our processes and helps us make faster, more effective decisions.”